Personal Data held by the Building Control Team

 All personal data held, is processed in accordance with Data Protection law.
 The South Worcestershire Building Control Service is lead by Malvern Hills District Council who are processing the data on behalf of the Data Controllers – Malvern Hills District Council, Worcester City Council and Wychavon District Council.

 We will collect information about you (where applicable):

-- in order to deliver planning services such as processing planning applications
+- In order to deliver building control services such as processing applications

 What is the legal basis for us to process your data?

-The legal basis for processing the data is in the exercise of official authority under various UK laws including but not limited to:
+The legal basis for processing the data is in the exercise of statutory powers and duties under various UK laws including but not limited to:

 - The Town & Country Planning Act 1990